 Although ephemeral builds can be nice to test changes in isolation, there are trade-offs for doing so.
 One of those trade-offs is dependency download times.

-In Gradle Enterprise 2019.3, the dependency download metrics in the performance and trends dashboards can be used to look at dependency download times and debug issues.
+In Develocity 2019.3, the dependency download metrics in the performance and trends dashboards can be used to look at dependency download times and debug issues.
 For example, let’s look at the dependency download times for the Gradle project itself for all builds run in the last four weeks.

 There a few small spikes on August 18, 24, and 31, but overall the average dependency download time of 1.76 seconds is quite good.
 Even the small peaks don’t go above 6 seconds, and the fact that those peaks only show under the 95th percentile means there are just a few much longer builds raising the average.
 These calculations include a large number of builds mostly run on the same workspaces with caching enabled so the average remains quite low.